 One more substantial feature of the distributed technology is decentralization, that ensures transparency and traceability of business processes.
 Smart contracts blockchain is the key guarantee of trust without the need for middlemen.
 Thus, a payment-cost model is totally changed.
 Blockchain architecture makes transactions theoretically hard and practically impossible to tamper.
 We help businesses select and deploy the right blockchain technology for their business cases through smart contracts.
 They provide an additional level of security and reduce costs without the need for third-party accounting services.

 What is a smart contract?

 The term “smart contract” was firstly described by the prominent scientist in the sphere of IT and cryptography, Nick Szabo in 1996.
-He advanced a theory that digital revolution made new ways to formalize relationships via blockchain based smart contracts without artificial intelligence.
+He advanced a theory that the digital revolution made new ways to formalize relationships via blockchain-based smart contracts without artificial intelligence.
 According to his publication Smart Contracts: Building Blocks for Digital Markets:

 Nowadays smart contracts using blockchain technology have gained popularity due to the possibility to conclude credible agreements.
 In essence, smart contracts are digital decentralized applications written by codes that are stored on blockchain network.
 Furthermore, transactions are completely distributed, and there is no centralized control of the assets.